alexch/codelikethis/public/projects/zorkington.md

 [Zork](https://en.wikipedia.org/wiki/Zork) was not the first text adventure game, but it was the first to achieve commercial success.

-In this project, you will create a version of Zork that takes place in the faraway kingdom of Burlington, Vermont.
+In this project, you will create a version of Zork born from your own beautiful mind.
+In our example case, it's one that takes place in the faraway kingdom of Burlington, Vermont.
+Feel free to use it as well :)

 ## Links